-Traveler’s checks are still offered in the U.S. and other countries by companies like American Express, AAA, and Visa.
+Traveler’s checks are still obtainable in the U.S. and other countries from companies like American Express and Visa.

-Unused traveler’s checks don’t expire and can be used for future trips or purchases at home.
+Unused traveler’s checks have no expiration and can be used on future trips.

 Are Traveler’s Checks Still Used?

 In the era of digital convenience, we might wonder if traveler’s checks are relics of the past.
 Once a staple for globetrotters, these paper checks have given way to the swiftness and security of digital payments.
 So, are traveler’s checks still used, and do they hold relevance in today’s tech-savvy travel landscape?